Connect with others who understand.

 Relevant

-A relevant goal is one that directly connects to your recovery process and long-term goals.
+A relevant goal directly connects to your recovery process and long-term goals.
 Your goal should feel meaningful to you and your personal recovery journey.
 Learning mindfulness strategies is an example of a relevant goal to help you manage your cravings.

 Time-Bound